ptomulik/puppet-packagex/README.md

 ```

 Now, if we use the new *portsx* provider with appropriate *uninstall_options*,
-it is again able to uninstalls the package (and all the other packages that
+it is again able to uninstall the package (and all the other packages that
 depend on it if needed).
 For example, one may use `-r` flag if the old *pkg*
 toolstack is used to manage packages: